Lyeed/Build-with-AddonBuilder/README.md

 Uninstall.bat
 ```

-## Usage ?
+## Usage
 Right click on the folder you want to build.
 It will create a Pbo in the parent folder.
-If you want to pack without binarising, shift + right click on the folder.
+If you want to build without binarising, shift + right click on the folder.

 ## Author